taiga2921/ICT632_smart_travel_planner/docs/system-architecture.md

 Open-Meteo is chosen as the weather forecast provider because it is a fully free, open-source weather API that does not require API key registration or credit card details.
 It provides accurate, real-time weather data and multi-day forecasts based on latitude and longitude coordinates.
 Open-Meteo is ideal for a student project with no budget, and its straightforward REST API interface makes it simple to integrate through the Express backend.

+### 6.8 SerpAPI

+SerpAPI is chosen as the place-discovery provider because a single free-tier key covers three of the app's search features: the Google Local engine returns tourist attractions and restaurants, while the Google Hotels engine returns accommodation with live pricing.
+Results include ratings, addresses and thumbnails, which is richer than the raw point-of-interest feeds the project first evaluated.
+The Express backend holds the key in `SERPAPI_KEY` and normalises the JSON before returning it to Flutter.

-### 6.8 OpenTripMap API
+### 6.9 CountryStateCity API

-OpenTripMap is chosen as the tourist attraction data provider because it offers a comprehensive global database of points of interest accessible through a free tier that does not require a subscription payment.
-OpenTripMap allows queries by geographic coordinates and attraction category, making it suitable for displaying relevant attractions near a user's travel destination.
-The API returns structured JSON data that the Express backend can process before returning to the Flutter application.
+The CountryStateCity API is chosen to power the cascading country → state → city picker on the create-trip form.
+Letting users type a free-form destination produced inconsistent values, so trips now store a structured `"City, State, Country"` string selected from a shared dataset.
+The API is free, requires only a header key (`CSC_API_KEY`), and is proxied through the Express backend so the key is never shipped in the mobile app.

-### 6.9 RestCountries API
+### 6.10 RestCountries API

 RestCountries is chosen for country information retrieval because it is entirely free, requires no API key or registration, and provides a comprehensive dataset including official country name, capital, currency, language, timezone, region, and national flag.
 The API is simple to integrate and returns consistent JSON responses, making it ideal for the country information module.

-### 6.10 Local In-House Web Service
+### 6.11 Local In-House Web Service

 Running the Node.js and Express API locally during development and demonstration is acceptable for a student group project because it removes the need for cloud hosting costs and reduces configuration complexity.
 During development, the Flutter application connects to the local Express server using the Android emulator IP address `10.0.2.2` or the laptop's local network IP address when testing on a real device.
 This approach allows the team to focus on feature development rather than deployment operations.
 Future deployment to Render.com or Railway.app is possible using their free tiers if remote hosting becomes necessary.

-### 6.11 GitHub Monorepo
+### 6.12 GitHub Monorepo

 A monorepo structure hosted on GitHub is chosen because it allows all team members to collaborate within a single repository while maintaining clear separation between the Flutter and Express codebases through dedicated subfolders.
 This approach simplifies repository management, reduces the overhead of managing multiple repositories, and ensures that all project assets including documentation, Postman collections, and both application codebases are stored and versioned together.